COVID-19 – Testing

 - have been advised by public health that you should be tested because you were in contact with someone who tested positive for COVID-19, or

-- are required to be tested routinely, such as staff at long-term care homes, international students in quarantine.
+- are required to be tested routinely, such as staff at long-term care homes or retirement homes, or

 Testing capacity is limited in many areas.
 Peterborough Public Health recommends you should seek testing options within the area where you live, work, or attend school.
 If you are symptomatic you should self-isolate, or if you have been advised that you should be tested you should follow public health recommendations such as to self-isolate or self-monitor, and continue to seek testing in your area.

 The Peterborough Regional Health Centre (PRHC) Assessment Centre provides testing for people with symptoms seven days per week.
-The PRHC Assessment Centre operates by appointment only 8:00 a.m. to 4:00 p.m. seven days a week.
+The PRHC Assessment Centre operates by appointment only.
 To book an appointment call 705-876-5086.

 In-home testing may be arranged by calling your primary care provider or Peterborough Public Health at 705-743-1000.

 You can look up your test result on the Ministry of Health website.
-You will need your green and white Ontario health card.
-Results can take up to four days.
+You will need your green Ontario health card.
+Results can take up to 7 days.

 Your healthcare provider (family doctor or nurse practitioner) can assist you in finding your results if you:

-- have a read and white health card, or
+- have a red and white health card, or

 - are having difficulty finding your results online.

-If you were tested at the PRHC Assessment Centre, staff will call you with your results when they become available.
+If you were tested at the PRHC Assessment Centre, they will call you with your results when they become available.

 If you were tested at the Peterborough drive-thru site and do not have an Ontario health card you can contact Peterborough Public Health for assistance at 705-743-1000.